PetyaKatsarova/cub3d/cub_imgs_unstoppable/lib/MLX42/README.md

 2. Download and install an XServer application with extended configuration (XMing does not qualify) VcXsrv works: https://sourceforge.net/projects/vcxsrv/

-3. Open Windows Defender Firewall, and follow these steps:
+3. Open Windows Defender Firewall, and follow these STEP_SIZEs:
 - Go to 'Allow an app or feature through Windows Defender Firewall'
 - Change Settings
 - Find the installed XServer, for VcXsrv that's 'VcXsrv windows server'